In this article

 $10,000 total expenses × 25% business use = $2,500 deduction

-It’s important to note that whether you take the standard mileage deduction or the actual expenses deduction, you can’t deduct mileage for everyday commuting.
+It’s important to note that whether you take the standard mileage deduction or the actual expenses deduction, this should only be used for specific business travel.
+You can’t deduct mileage for everyday commuting.

 If you’re looking for the simplest option, the standard mileage rate is probably the best route to take.
 That’s because you only have to keep track of one thing: how many miles you and your employees drove for business over the course of the year.

-That being said, the actual expenses method may result in a larger deduction than you’d receive by claiming the standard IRS mileage rate.
-That’s because the IRS bases the standard mileage rate on annual averages and expected costs, which can vary significantly on an individual basis.
+All that said, the actual expenses method may result in a larger deduction and tax savings than you’d receive by claiming the standard IRS mileage rate.
+The IRS bases the standard mileage rate on annual averages and expected costs, which can vary significantly on an individual basis.

-With this in mind, if your goal is to save as much money as possible, you’ll want to calculate your deduction using both methods each year.
-Then, you can submit your claim using whichever method gives you the largest income tax deduction.
+With this in mind, if your goal is to save as much money as possible, you should calculate your deduction using both methods each year.
+You can then submit your claim using whichever method gives you the largest income tax deduction.

 For example, let’s say you drove a total of 5,000 miles over the course of the year, with 1,000 for business purposes.
 During the year, your actual costs totaled $6,000.
-The standard mileage rate method would result in a deduction of $670.
-But the actual expenses method would get you a deduction of $1,200—nearly twice as much.
+The standard mileage rate method would result in a deduction of $700.
+But the actual expenses method would get you a deduction of $1,200—almost twice as much.

 Which method gives you the bigger tax write-off?